-PHILOSOPHY 647.1 or 647.2 THEORY OF KNOWLEDGE (I)
+647.1 (.2) PHILOSOPHY OF EDUCATION: THEORY OF KNOWLEDGE (I)

 A lecture and seminar course based on Lonergan's Insight and directed towards developing an epistemology inherent in the learning process.
 The course sets out from the point of view of a personal self-appropriation of one's own dynamic cognitive structure.